whole-communities-whole-health/wcwh-repo-template/README.md

 # wcwh-repo-template
-This repository is used as the boilerplate for consistency across all WCWH repositories.
+This repository is used as the boilerplate for consistency across WCWH repositories related to data analysis.